ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 # Level Pack

+Requires some setup.

-__Requires some setup.
-You need to be able to run the Command Prompt as an administrator.__
+You need to be able to run the Command Prompt as an administrator.

+You also need to subscribe to every level in this pack.
+This isn't a repack and doesn't contain the levels themselves, it just lets you play them in main game.

 ## Overview